synthetic-null/bs_trees/README.md

 This is a Ruby gem that implements binary search and AVL trees.

+## WARNING!

+This gem was created in educational purposes and is not intended for use in production.
+And therefore, it was not published on RubyGems.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: